WordPress/openverse/documentation/projects/proposals/rekognition_data/20240530-implementation_plan_augment_catalog_with_rekognition_tags.md

 The below steps describe a thorough, testable, and reproducible way to generate and incorporate the new Rekognition tags.
 It would be possible to short-cut many of these steps by running them as one-off commands or scripts locally (see [Alternatives](#alternatives)).
-Since it's possible that we may need to incorporate machine-labels in bulk in a similar manner in the future, having a clear and repeatable process for doing so will make those operations easier down the line.
+Since we may need to incorporate machine-labels in bulk in a similar manner in the future, having a clear and repeatable process for doing so will make those operations easier down the line.
 It also allows us to test the insertion process locally, which feels crucial for such a significant addition of data.

 #### Context